 - 1/4 cup tomato paste

-Preheat skillet over low heat (no oil).
-Place quesadilla in skillet, press down lightly, cover with lid.
-Cook for 4 minutes until underside is super golden brown and crispy.
+- Place quesadilla in skillet, press down lightly, cover with lid.
+Cook for 3 minutes until underside is super golden brown and crispy.

-Carefully flip over the folded edge, press down lightly.
-Cook for 3 - 4 minutes until crispy.
+- Carefully flip over the folded edge (see video).
+Press down lightly.
+Cook for 3 minutes until crispy (no lid).

 * Makes 6 generously stuffed or 8 normal quesadillas